lologhi/lologhi.github.com/_posts/2015-10-25-install-mysql-5.7-on-OSX-El-Capitan.md

 layout:     post
 title:      Install MySQL 5.7 on OSX El Capitan
 date:       2015-10-25
-summary:    Homebrew only allow you to install MySQL 5.6, but the new RC version give you access to geoqueries, let's upgrade!
+summary:    Homebrew only allow you to install MySQL 5.6, but the new RC version give you access to Spatial features, let's upgrade!
 categories: symfony2
 tags: symfony2 form choicelist entity
 ---